zuozhenggh/learning-library/data-management-library/security/advanced-security/tde/encrypt-all-new-tablespaces/encrypt-all-new-tablespaces.md

 Estimated Lab Time: 10 minutes

+### Objectives
+-   Modify the database such that any new tablespaces which are created will be encrypted by default

+### Prerequisites
+This lab assumes you have:
+- An Oracle Free Tier or Paid Cloud account (Always Free is not supported)
+- SSH Keys
+- Have successfully connected to the workshop machine

 ## Steps to complete this lab

 1. Open a SSH session on your DBSec-Lab VM as Oracle User